gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 Secondly, we need to create an empty C# script and link it to `Game Logic`, just like we did [previously](#first-c-program).

-In this newly created class (I called it GameLogic.cs), we need to create a local variable, inside the class, of type `UnityEngine.UI.Text`.
+In this newly created class, I called it `GameLogic.cs`, we need to create a local variable, inside the class, of type `UnityEngine.UI.Text`.
 This will be used as our link from the script to the engine to make changes to the story.

 We also need to include the `UnityEngine.SerializeField.SerializeField()` [attribute](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/) in front of our variable so that the link is properly done:

 ```cs
 using System.Collections;